Women's Work Festival 18-06-21

 Ensemble Zohra - Afghanistan's first all-female orchestra.

-Workshops have begun in Northern Ireland exploring Middle Eastern culture with a focus on Afghanistan.
-The Workshops are part of an international partnership programme between the organisations Beyond Skin, Yallaa (Northern Ireland) and the Afghanistan National Institute of Music (ANIM), home of the Afghan Women’s Orchestra also known as Ensemble Zohra.
+An international partnership programme between the organisations Beyond Skin, Yallaa, Unique New Adventures Ltd (Northern Ireland) and the Afghanistan National Institute of Music (ANIM), home of the Afghan Women’s Orchestra also known as Ensemble Zohra.

-As part of the programme current & former students from ANIM will be collaborating with young female musicians in Northern Ireland leading eventually to Afghan Women’s Orchestra coming to Northern Ireland for a series of performances, workshops and collaborations with a diversity of professional musicians including members of the Ulster Orchestra.
+As part of the programme current & former students from ANIM will be collaborating with young female musicians in Northern Ireland leading eventually to Afghan Women’s Orchestra coming to Northern Ireland for a series of performances.

 In 2016 Darren Ferguson (founder & CEO Beyond Skin) and Dr Ahmad Sarmast (founder and director of Afghanistan National Institute of Music) met in Bogota Colombia sharing a talk at a conference titled ‘music to unlearn war” The conference was in partnership with Batuta Foundation and British Council.
 Darren & Ahmad stayed in touch with a Northern Ireland visit always in the conversation.